Ultramania

+In 2025, Graham Hartmann of Metal Injection included the album in his list of "10 Extremely Underrated Metal Albums From The 2000s".

 Background

 Ultramania saw Seo Taiji resume musical activities in Korea for the first time since his retirement and the end of Seo Taiji and Boys in January 1996.
 Although he released Seo Tai Ji in 1998, he remained hidden and stayed in the United States.
 On his decision to end retirement and the fear of public opinion on his return, Seo said he thought it over many times and that it was not an easy decision to make.
 Awaiting his return, over a thousand fans waited at Kimpo International Airport in August 2000, with 900 policemen dispatched to control the chaos.

 Seo held his "comeback" concert on September 9, 2000, at the Fencing Stadium within the Olympic Park to 6,000 fans.
 The album was released just one day earlier, with wholesalers estimating 800,000 to 900,000 copies sold in just two days.

 He released the album's first single, "Ultramania", which quickly went to number one on the music charts.
 "Internet War" was soon to follow, also hitting number one.
 The final song on the album includes a hidden track; a rock version of "Neoege" originally from Seo Taiji and Boys' second album.

 Most songs from Ultramania were re-recorded and released on the 2003 6th Album Re-recording & ETPFEST Live compilation.